Trade and investment

 Queensland's $16.88 billion agribusiness sector is supported by innovative research and development, biosecurity protections and rich natural resources.
 This dynamic, highly efficient sector is responsive to international and domestic market signals and emerging market opportunities.

-If you have a project that is seeking foreign direct investment or if you are an investor who is interested in agribusiness investment opportunities in Queensland, please go to the following Queensland Government sites: Food & Agribusiness Investment and Investing in Queensland's food and agribusiness Industry.
+If you have a project that is seeking foreign direct investment or if you are an investor who is interested in agribusiness investment opportunities in Queensland, please go to the following Queensland Government sites: Food & Agribusiness Investment, Opportunities to Invest in the Beef Supply Chain and Investing in Queensland's food and agribusiness Industry.

 If you wish to move all or part of your business to Queensland please go to Bringing business to Queensland.